 1. Officers.
 The Officers of the Portland State University Chapter shall be a President, a Vice President for Collective Bargaining, a Vice President for Academic Freedom and Grievance, a Vice President for Membership and Organizing, a Vice President for Communications and Public Relations, a Vice President for Legislative and Political Action, a Secretary, and a Treasurer.
 The Executive Council shall consist of these eight officers, the Immediate Past President, and six other councilors.
 The Executive Committee of the Council shall consist of the eight officers and the Immediate Past President.
 The Immediate Past President shall be defined as the person who has served as President most recently within the previous two years.

 2. Term of office.
 The terms of office of the members of the Executive Council shall be two years.
-The terms of office of the President, the Vice President of Collective Bargaining, the Vice President for Membership and Organizing, the Vice President for Communications and Public Relations, the Immediate Past President, and four three Councilors will begin in even numbered years, and the Vice President for Academic Freedom and Grievance, the Vice President for Legislative and Political Action, the Secretary, the Treasurer, and three Councilors shall begin in odd numbered years.
+The terms of office of the President, the Vice President for Collective Bargaining, the Vice President for Membership and Organizing, the Vice President for Communications and Public Relations, the Immediate Past President, and three Councilors will begin in even numbered years, and the Vice President for Academic Freedom and Grievance, the Vice President for Legislative and Political Action, the Secretary, the Treasurer, and three Councilors shall begin in odd numbered years.
 Except for the Immediate Past President, members of the Executive Council shall be elected by secret ballot as provided in the Bylaws.